RPiOVN/p2pvps-server/specifications/high-level-overview.md

 If the client device goes offline and can not fulfill the terms of the contract, an OpenBazaar dispute is activated and a moderator can pro-rate and refund part of the transaction to the renter.

+This workflow diagram illustrates how transactions initiated and managed:
 ![Transaction Worflow](images/workflow.jpg?raw=true "Transaction Worflow")